francisjervis/venture-capital-research/docs/angels.md

 ### <summary>Abstract</summary>

 > Recent years have seen an upsurge of novel sources of new venture financing through crowdfunding (CF).
-We draw on 54,943 successfully crowdfunded projects and 3,313 venture capital (VC) investments through- out the period 04/2012-06/2015 to investigate, on the aggregate level, how crowdfunding is related to a more traditional source of entrepreneurial finance, venture capital.
+We draw on 54,943 successfully crowdfunded projects and 3,313 venture capital (VC) investments throughout the period 04/2012-06/2015 to investigate, on the aggregate level, how crowdfunding is related to a more traditional source of entrepreneurial finance, venture capital.
 Granger causality tests support the view that VC investments follow crowdfunding investments.
 Cointegration tests also suggest a long-run relationship between crowdfunding and VC investments, while impulse response functions (IRF) indicate a positive effect running from CF to VC within two to six months.
 Crowdfunding seems to help VC investors in assessing future trends rather than crowding them out of the market.
 </details>

 ---